Altered bowel habit is a very common presenting complaint and can be acute or chronic.

 - Ano-rectal dysmotility (aka anismus) – this is common in younger people, particularly women.
-They will present at the stage where they are already taking lots oflaxatives and controlling their diet (e.g. taking lots offluids and eating lots of fibre).
-It is caused by an in-co-ordination of muscles actions.
-When they try to defacate, instead of the rectal angle decreasing and straightening up, instead the angle will increase, and thus making it virtually impossible to defacate.
+They will present at the stage where they are already taking lots of laxatives and controlling their diet (e.g. taking lots of fluids and eating lots of fibre).
+It is caused by an incoordination of muscles’ actions.
+When they try to defecate, instead of the rectal angle decreasing and straightening up, the angle will increase, and thus making it virtually impossible to defecate.

 - Determine onset, evolution and related symptoms